 Through the assistance of the foundation staff, the Distribution Committee reviews and scores each application.
 The committee selects recipients based on a combination of academic merit, financial aid, community involvement and any additional criteria established by the donor.

-Our scholarships vary in award amounts, ranging from $500 to $5,500.
+Our scholarships vary in award amounts.
 The amounts vary every year due to our return on investments.

 In most cases, students must reapply every year for a scholarship.
 Some of our scholarships are renewable, but students must still apply every year.